github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 !!! warning "Experimental opt-in"

     The provider-oriented Terraform interface is experimental.
-It is enabled for the whole module instance when `experimental.multi_runner_config_v2` is non-empty.
 Its schema can change before it becomes stable.
-When that map is empty, existing `multi_runner_config` deployments continue to use the unchanged legacy implementation.
-When it is non-empty, only v2 configurations are used and `multi_runner_config` is ignored.
+To enable it for the whole module instance, leave `multi_runner_config` empty and populate `experimental.multi_runner_config_v2`.
+When the v2 map is empty, existing `multi_runner_config` deployments continue to use the unchanged legacy implementation.
+Populating both maps is unsupported.

 ## Why this refactor exists